 Exercise Science and Mindful Movement

 For over 30 years, as she was developing as a dancer and into her years performing professionally, touring, teaching, completing hours of continuing education as a certified trainer, Mary has been exposed to many somatic traditions.
 She has studied the mindfulness practices of Yoga, Pilates, Feldenkrais, Hanna Somatics, and Qi Gong, as well as countless dance forms.
-All of these traditions inform the work you will study, whether it is in the group class, workshop, or private training format.
+All of these traditions inform the work you will study.
 In addition, Mary’s NSCA certification is rooted in Exercise Science and requires ongoing continuing education in anatomy, strength training principles, trends in aerobic fitness, etc.